top of page

 Stand Up and Move

-The book costs $10.00 (or less as a bulk order) and can be mailed to you for the added cost of postage.
+The book is now being sold "by donation" and can be mailed to you for the added cost of postage.

 bookletCover.PNG

-The original booklet was a compilation of articles written for a “Senior’s Newsletter” at the JCC from 2009 to 2017.
+My original booklet was a compilation of articles written for a “Senior’s Newsletter” at the JCC from 2009 to 2017.
 It was put together as a fund-raiser.
-The new book was created in response to many requests for another like the first.
+The next book was created in response to many requests for another like the first.

 One of my clients recently sent me a link to a site where Dr. Stuart McGill was discussing the importance of changing the way we exercise as we age.
 Dr. McGill is someone whose work on low back problems I have followed for many years.
 It was good to see he has reached an age where he starts to understand the challenges of aging!
 This is the link to that article. https://www.cbc.ca/life/wellness/how-to-change-your-fitness-routine-to-stay-strong-and-mobile-as-you-age-1.5471940

-What he says is worth reading but I will also add one of my old articles below on an area of aging which leads to many falls.
+What he says is worth reading but below is an old article, updated.
+It is about an area of aging which leads to many falls.

 bottom of page